JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Note: Pressing F1 at any time enables or disables both tooltip hints and shortcut hints displayed in the main node area.*

+*Note: Disable nodes and features you don't use (M = Mute), as this will reduce CPU consumption.
+This is a JSFX after all.*

 <center><img src="Overview.png"></center>

 *Figure 1: Reflectosaurus' user interface.
 The big area at the top provides a visual overview of all the active feedbacks and reverbs (indicated by circular nodes).
-The horizontal axis reflects time, and the vertical axis reflects gain.*
+The horizontal axis reflects time, and the vertical axis reflects gain.
+The radius of each node indicates the amount of feedback for that node.*

 Any delay chain in Reflectosaurus is made up of nodes.
 Depending on the node type, each node either indicates a feedback delay, an allpass reverb or an FFT reverb.
 Each of these can have various additional properties which are all reflected by visible cues in the **node area**.